-If your bank or another financial company sold you a product that wasn’t suitable for you, you may get compensation if you make a complaint.
-If you are unhappy with your firm’s response, the Financial Ombudsman Service or Pensions Ombudsman may accept and investigate your complaint for free.
+If your bank or another financial company sold you a product that wasn’t suitable for you, you might get compensation if you make a complaint.
+If you are unhappy with your firm’s response, the Financial Ombudsman Service or Pensions Ombudsman might accept and investigate your complaint for free.

 What counts as financial mis-selling?